Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 Cyber Emergency Response Team

 We are always working to develop new ways to defend against attacks.
 We launched a Cyber Emergency Response Team (CERT) in the mid-1990s, which is responsible internationally for managing security incidents for our information and network technologies.
-Since then, we have continued to expand our activities in relation to cyber defense, information on attacks, and information sharing.
+Since then, we have continued to expand our activities in relation to cyberdefense, and promote more information and information sharing.
+Since 2020, our CERT has been officially certified according to the SIM3 standard (Security Incident Management Maturity Model).
+It is now one of only three German CSIRT (Computer Security Incident Response Team) / CERT organizations that comply with this standard.

-The measures that we undertake to fight cyberattacks on our own infrastructure are also available to other companies.
-More than 30 German DAX companies and SMEs employ our services for their own protection.
+In the same way, we also provide other companies with our measures to fight cyberattacks: More than 30 German DAX companies and SMEs employ our services for their own protection.

 Protection of personal data